IRTF-HRPC/drafts/draft-association.md

 The risk of surveillance is also true in an offline space, but this is generally easy to analyze for the end-user.
 Security and privacy expectations of the end-user could be either improved or made explicit to the end-user, and this in turn would result in a more secure and/or private excercise of the right to freedom of assembly or association.

+This case relates to the following considerations in {{RFC8280}}:
+	- Security
+	- Privacy
+	- Decentralization
+	- Censorship Resistance
+	- Open Standards
+	- Anonymity
+	- Confidentiality

 ### Internet Relay Chat

 Internet Relay Chat (IRC) is an application layer protocol that enables communication in the form of text through a client/server networking model {{RFC2810}}.
 In other words, a chat service.
 IRC clients are computer programs that a user can install on their system.
 These clients communicate with chat servers to transfer messages to other clients.